 Currently, 11% of the world's energy is generated through nuclear energy—a list of countries over the world that are using this technology.

-Location and brief description of nuclear power plants in the world.
-The plants are claified by country.
+Situation and brief description of nuclear power plants in the world

 - Nuclear power plants in Spain